bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 ## Use a shared repository

 A shared repository is a repository on an SVN server.
 It can be accessed by members of the team working on a process definition.
 It is protected by username and password.
 Only directories in the SVN 'trunk' can be used as Bonita repositories.
 The repository created remotely is then copied to your default local workspace and synchronized.

-A shared Bonita BPM development repository contains the artifacts developed in Bonita BPM Studio and the UI designer.
-For the UI designer artifacts, there is no locking, merging, or conflict management.
+A shared Bonita BPM development repository contains the artifacts developed in Bonita BPM Studio and the UI Designer.
+For the UI Designer artifacts, there is no locking, merging, or conflict management.

 **Caution:** Items defined in Bonita BPM Portal are not stored in the shared repository.
 This includes applications and custom profiles.
 To share these artifacts, export them into an external repository such as Git.

 ### Prerequisites

 * A central SVN server accessible by the process designers, accessible by URL, and protected by login and password.
 * The same version of Bonita BPM must be used by all users of the shared repository.

 ### Create a shared repository